 As a medical student I have learned a lot about how to progress my future surgical career and I know what to do in order to get into surgery.

-I think that face-to-face congresses reflect the liveliness of the organization and should be encouraged, unlike online congresses which very often do not always capture the attention, we connect then we disappear without even following the conference.
+I think that face-to-face congresses reflect the liveliness of the organization and should be encouraged, unlike online congresses which very often do not always capture the attention - we connect then we disappear without even following the conference.

 Especially in terms of the approach to gallbladder polyps and the management of acute cholecystitis, it will make my choice of surgery more prominent.

-Prefer in person congresses as they provide the opportunity to interact in a meaningful way with other people.
+I do prefer in person congresses as they provide the opportunity to interact in a meaningful way with other people.

 For a few days, it was possible to understand the experience of colleagues from different surgical subspecialties.

 I will increase fluid amount for acute pancreatitis patients on the first day of admission.

 I much prefer in person congresses, but I admit that some people cannot easily travel although they would benefit from the science presented at the congress and therefore a hybrid model may reach a larger audience.